 Pick Up Point: Anna Point Marina (at the Fish Tales Bait & Tackle Shop)

 *Please park your vehicle in the “car only” parking area by the large pavilion.

 Boat: Orange Troller Bravo or Orange Troller Whiskey

 Requirements: Must have and present a valid ID for proof of age.

 Topics: (Non-Tidal Waters – No Current Waters – Lake Related Lessons)

-- Captain’s Introduction, Safety Drill, and Carbon Monoxide awareness talk
+- Captain’s Introduction, Safety Orientation, and Carbon Monoxide awareness talk

 - Equipment inspection before you go out and suggestions for extras